stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 * How do we bind to the native Vulkan libraries?

-If the reader has no interest in the _why_ and wants to get straight to the _how_ then this chapter can easily be skipped.
+If the reader has no interest in the _why_ and wants to get straight to the _how_ then this introductory section can easily be skipped.

-The remainder of this section is concerned with the implementation of the Java bindings to the Vulkan native library, again the reader can skip to the [start](blog/part-2-triangle/instance) of the blog proper.
+The remaining chapters in this section are concerned with binding to the Vulkan native library, again the reader can skip to the [start](blog/part-2-triangle/instance) of the blog proper with the bindings assumed to be in place.

 ---

 ## Background

 For several years as a personal project we had developed a Java-based OpenGL library and suite of demo applications.
-With the advent of Vulkan we decided to archive this project and start afresh with a Vulkan implementation named __JOVE__.
+With the advent of Vulkan we decided to archive the previous project and start afresh with a Vulkan implementation named __JOVE__.

 This is obviously not a small amount of effort, our rationale for such an undertaking is: